pjmorr/todoist-api/source/includes/_miscellaneous.md

 }
 ```

 Get all the user's completed items (tasks).
+Only available for Todoist Premium users.

 ### Required parameters